IBM-Bluemix-Docs/cloud-object-storage-infrastructure/endpoints.md

 Some workloads may benefit from using a Single Data Center endpoint.
 Data stored in a single site is still distributed across many physical storage appliances, but is contained to a single data center.
 This can improve performance for compute resources within the same site, but will not maintain availability in the case of a site outage.
 Single Data Center buckets do not provide automated replication or backup in the case of site destruction, so any applications using a single site should consider disaster recovery in their design.

-All requests must use SSL with IAM, and the service rejects any plain text requests.

 Types of endpoint:

 {{site.data.keyword.cloud}} services are connected to a three-tiered network, segmenting public, private, and management traffic.